What Is the Average Payout for a Rear-End Collision?

 • You're unsure what your case is really worth

 An attorney can negotiate aggressively, build a case with expert support, and even take the claim to trial if needed.
+Most personal injury lawyers work on a contingency basis, so you pay nothing upfront they only get paid if you do.

+For uncomplicated rear-end accidents, Mighty may be all you need to settle fairly and efficiently.
 But when injuries are serious or the process gets adversarial, a qualified attorney can step in and push for maximum compensation.
+Mighty also recognizes when your claim crosses the threshold where legal representation becomes beneficial and prepares your documentation so a lawyer can step in seamlessly if needed.

 What Role Does the Insurance Company Play in a Settlement?